EliseoMedina/Game_floppa/Instructions to play.md

-.Download pygame in visual studio code or write in the terminal pip install pygame .Press the space bar to shoot
+.Download pygame in visual studio code or write in the terminal pip install pygame<br>
+.Press the space bar to shoot<br>
-.Press the button P to pause
+.Press the button P to pause<br>
-.Press the directional buttons to move
+.Press the directional buttons to move<br>
-.To avoid errors, copy the /imgs folder to C:\Users\Username
+.To avoid errors, copy the /imgs folder to C:\Users\Username<br>

 ¡ENJOY THE GAME!